Does the flagship Inov-8 Roclite Pro G 400 Gore-Tex live up to the hype?

-An update to previous Inov-8 roclite models, these nifty boots have a ton of technology throw into them and are dubbed Inov-8’s “toughest ever hiking boot“.
+An update to previous Inov-8 Roclite models, these nifty boots have a ton of technology thrown into them and are dubbed Inov-8’s “toughest ever hiking boot“.
 Quite the statement.

 With graphene rubber soles for exceptional grip, Schoeller® ceramic coated upper and reliable Gore-Tex waterproof lining, these shoes are made for adventure.
 What’s more, Inov-8 are leading the way for ethical adventures, as all their leather and suede-free shoes are 100% vegan, including these mighty boots.

 I’ve been putting these hiking shoes through their paces over the past few months and here’s what I have to say about them.

 Keep reading this Inov-8 Roclite Pro G 400 review to find out:

 - The Inov-8 Roclite Pro G 400 GTX in a nutshell

 - Where to buy Inov-8 Roclite Pro